adinh254/CPSC-481-Assignment-2/README.md

 Download the project code, and execute the project by executing one of the commands listed in the command.txt in Command Prompt(Windows) or Terminal(macOS/Linux).
 Pacman will navigate efficiently through the maze.

 ## Sample Invocation
-By executing the following commands, Pacman will be able to explore the maze with the hightlighted path.
+By executing the following commands, Pacman will be able to explore the maze along the highlighted path.

 Command for A* search for bigMaze pathfinding: <br />
 	python pacman.py -l bigMaze -z .5 -p SearchAgent -a fn=astar,heuristic=manhattanHeuristic <br />